I saw the VW ID. Polo prototype, and it looks nearly production-ready

 Wheels, Tires & Aero

 The spec sheet displayed beside the car reconfirms that the ID.
-Polo is a front-wheel-drive EV, with up to four power levels including a GTI version rated at 166 kW (226 PS).
+Polo is a front-wheel-drive EV.
+Up to four power levels are planned, including a GTI version rated at 166 kW (226 PS) and expected to follow in 2027.

 Overall Impressions

 The VW ID.
 Polo feels nearly production-ready, especially its stance, lighting, and powertrain specifications.
-It should offer generous interior room for its size, notable efficiency, and there are a lot of expectations from the first-ever electric GTI model.
+When it is revealed in April, it should offer generous interior room for its size, notable efficiency, and it sets high expectations for the first-ever electric GTI model.

 Still, it’s unlikely that this small electric hatchback will reach the U.S. market.
 Its compact size, conservative range, and urban-oriented design fit Europe far better than America’s crossover-heavy tastes.